 I grew up in suburban Chicago, and one of my stronger memories, especially on summer days, was hearing the clattering of a manual typewriter.
-When our Frisbee sailed over the bushes, I could see my neighbor, a biographer, at work at his typewriter in the basement, through the artificial stained glass decals on the window.
+When our Frisbee sailed over the bushes, I could see my neighbor, a writer, at work at his typewriter in the basement, through the artificial stained glass decals on the window.
 I recall he wore socks with sandals, listened to classical music, and smoked a pipe.
 I try to avoid that precise profile, but otherwise have fallen into line...I write about historical topics, relying on my dual training in creative writing and American studies (I have a Ph.D. from the University of Texas at Austin).
 I’m particularly interested in popular culture, oddballs, popular science, technology run amok, and science fiction.
-Currently I’m developing a large museum exhibit that will look at Jewish contributions to the genre of science fiction.
+Currently I’m developing a large museum exhibit that will look at the multicultural impact of science fiction.

-Topics I’ve covered include the escapologist Harry Houdini; early mesmerists and their diabolical powers; the Amazing Zancigs, mind-readers extraordinaire; Richard Shaver, the outsider artist and pulp magazine creator of “I Remember Lemuria”; Allen Funt, the madcap genius behind “Candid Camera”; and the history of amusement park rides.
+Topics I’ve covered include the escapologist Harry Houdini; early mesmerists and their diabolical powers; the Amazing Zancigs, mind-readers extraordinaire; Richard Shaver, the outsider artist and pulp magazine creator of “I Remember Lemuria”; Allen Funt, the madcap genius behind “Candid Camera”; noir detective fiction, and the history of amusement park rides.
 My books include, The Man from Mars: Ray Palmer's Amazing Pulp Journey

 , a 2014 Locus Award Finalist, and Wonder Shows: Performing Science, Magic, and Religion in America